katiejots/wubble/README.md

          rhc port-forward
          # Put the above into the background or open another terminal
-         psql -h 127.0.0.1 -p 5432 -U adminabcabc1 -d wubble < sql/import.sql
+         psql -h 127.0.0.1 -p 5432 -U adminabcabc1 -d wubbleapp < sql/import.sql
          # Replace port with the one shown in the port-forwarding output

 * Push the new app code to OpenShift with the command `git push`

-* View the app at the URL http://wubble-{yourdomain}.rhcloud.com; you can use the command `rhc app show -a wubble` to check the URL
+* View the app at the URL http://wubbleapp-{yourdomain}.rhcloud.com; you can use the command `rhc app show -a wubbleapp` to check the URL

+* To make changes to the app and run it locally, follow the instructions above to create a Cabal sandbox and run the app with `cabal run`.
+To push changes to OpenShift, use the commands `git add`, `git commit`, and `git push`.